voronokKita/howtoforum/README.md

 #### update three

-There's so much depth in sites development, even the simplest thing can be a rabbit hole to endless variants of implementation and new fields of knowledge.
+There's so much depth in sites development, even the simplest thing can be a rabbit hole to endless variants of implementation and new fields of knowledge.<br>
-Need in multiple forms lead me to WTForms package, with I going to learn now.
+Need in multiple forms lead me to WTForms package, that I going to learn now.